iai-group/guidelines/python/README.md

 We also use an auto-formatter to ensure that we are consistent with the style guide.
 This directly reduces the need for discussions about formatting questions.
 In particular, we use [Black](https://github.com/psf/black).
 The main incentive for using Black is to avoid having to think about many configuration options.
 Black reformats entire files in place.

-You are strongly encouraged to use [PyCharm](https://www.jetbrains.com/pycharm/) as IDE.
-A [free educational license](https://www.jetbrains.com/community/education/) is available for both students and educators.
+You are strongly encouraged to use [VSCode](https://code.visualstudio.com/) as IDE.
+This is a free, highly customisable text editor.
+We provide detailed instructions on the customisations we use.
 However, any other IDE may be used as long as it is configured accordingly.

 ## Highlighted from the Google Python Style Guide